brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 ### 4. Proceeding with a Proposal

-Any proposed change that has meet the criteria has been carefully thought out and described.
+Any proposed change that has met these criteria has been carefully thought out and described.
 The specific details of behavior have been written down in a way that any implementation can implement.